 Obstetric (OB) Point of Care Ultrasound (POCUS) can be used in all stages of pregnancy for a wide range of applications: from diagnosing the patient presenting with vaginal bleeding, gestational dating, to measuring fetal cardiac activity.

-  After reading this post, you will learn how to use obstetrical ultrasound to do the following:
+After reading this post, you will learn how to use basic obstetrical ultrasound to do the following:

 - Recognize an intrauterine pregnancy and 1st-trimester findings (gestational sac, yolk sac, fetal pole)

 - Recognize the ultrasonographic findings of pregnancy pathologies

 - Assess fetal lie, viability, biometrics, and placental location in the 2nd & 3rd trimester

 Obstetric/OB Ultrasound Indications

 - Abdominal/Pelvic pain in pregnancy